GoogleChrome/kino/src/api/03-user-experience/08-picture-in-picture.md

 ## Checking for feature support

-[Picture-in-Picture API support] is spotty.
+[Picture-in-Picture API support] is different from what you're probably used to.
 Even in browsers that implement it, the feature may be disabled by the `picture-in-picture` Feature Policy.
 There is a handy `pictureInPictureEnabled` property that will be present on the `document` in browsers that implement the API and its value will be `true` if Picture-in-Picture mode is allowed.

 Also be aware that any request to enter or leave the Picture-in-Picture mode could fail or may be declined by the browser for other reasons, so you should account for that: